ExoduxNile/TreeForge/README.md

 # TreeForge

 This Python program creates directories and files from a tree diagram specified in a text file.
-It parses the tree structure, including indentation and special characters (│, ├, └, ─), and replicates it in a user-specified output directory.
+It parses the tree structure, including indentation and special characters (<code style="color : darkorange">│</code>, ├, └, ─), and replicates it in a user-specified output directory.
 The program is useful for quickly setting up project structures based on tree diagrams.

 ## Features